friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/animations/colorAnimation.md

 ---

 This is an engine-specific implementation without a shader-basis.
-It is inspired by this [shadertoy shader](https://www.shadertoy.com/view/fl3fRf){target="_blank"}.
+It is inspired by this [Shadertoy Shader](https://www.shadertoy.com/view/fl3fRf){target="_blank"}.